 Notably, R&E Special Counsel Jeffrey Turkel contributed to this historic win by submitting amicus briefs in support of the owners’ position on behalf of RSA and CHIP at both the District Court and Second Circuit.

-If you have any questions about the decision and whether you believe you have personal guaranty claims that you would like to pursue, please feel free to contact your trusted Rosenberg & Estis, P.C. attorney or Alexander Lycoyannis, who authored the above.
+If you have any questions about the decision and whether you believe you have personal guaranty claims that you would like to pursue, please feel free to contact your trusted Rosenberg & Estis, P.C. attorney, who authored the above.
 Alex will send a more comprehensive update on the impact of this decision next week.